 You’ll likely be assigned a sponsor, so much of the work is already done.
 But try to connect with your military sponsor as early as you can to establish a rapport and feel more comfortable asking questions you may be reluctant to ask a sponsor you just met.

 Just because you have a military family doesn’t mean that they automatically come with you upon receiving your PCS order.
 You need to make a formal request.
 That’s accomplished through command sponsorship.
 Otherwise known as accompanied orders, command sponsorship can provide added rest assurance to your OCONUS PCS by virtue of having your loved ones by your side, be it your military spouse, children or significant other.

-It's possible that command sponsorship was already included in your original PCS order, but if it wasn't, go through your chain of command so your family can get the same privileges as you.
-Similar to contacting your sponsor, try to take care of this as early as you can so you can get your family the proper documentation and passports they need to make the journey.
-In short, "obtain command sponsorship" should be a high up on your PCS checklist.
+It’s possible that command sponsorship was already included in your original PCS order, but if it wasn’t, go through your chain of command so your family can get the same privileges as you.
+Similar to contacting your sponsor, try to take care of this as early as possible so you can get your family the proper documentation and passports they need to make the journey.
+In short, “obtain command sponsorship” should be high up on your PCS checklist of priorities.

 Determine what belongings can and can’t be shipped

 Depending on how long you’ll be at your new location — most PCS orders are for three years — you’ll probably want to ship some bulky items that you’d like to have in your home or for extracurricular usage, such as a boat, recreational vehicle, all-terrain vehicle or car.
 Perhaps you want to ship certain firearms for protection or for target practice.

 It’s important to understand that the shipping rules and regulations in the U.S. are different than OCONUS; it’s easy to forget this when you’re accustomed to domestic travel.
 For example, several countries have nationwide bans on firearms or restrict the ones that can be owned.
 Be sure to look into this by speaking with your sponsor or doing your own research online.